Your guide to indoor color lighting

 Isn't light just light?
 Not quite.
 Choosing the shape and size of a light bulb is only one aspect of the job.
 You may not realize it, but light bulbs come in a variety of color temperatures.
 The color temperature of the light you choose can help set a mood in your living space or even make you more productive in the office.

 Color temperature does not indicate lamp heat.
 It actually tells us how light will look and feel by using warm and cool colors.
-Understanding the temperature scale will assist you in selecting the best "color" of light for your home.
+Understanding the temperature scale will assist you in selecting the best "color" for your house lighting.

 Hallbjorn | Modern Shade Floor Lamp